-The Projecting Subcutaneous and Self-Injectable Use Model is a web-based tool developed by Track20 to estimate the number of potential subcutaneous injectable (SC) and self-injectable (SI) users annually through 2030 for FP2020 countries.
+The Projecting Subcutaneous and Self-Injectable Use Model is a web-based tool developed by Track20 to estimate the number of potential subcutaneous injectable (SC) and self-injectable (SI) users annually through 2030 for low and lower-middle income countries.

 Understanding the potential market for SC and SI users is important for family planning programs.
 The model presented here takes country specific information about the family planning environment to inform the growth opportunities of injectables and allows users to change key parameters to see the effects of different levels on increasing SC use.
 Additionally, the model allows for the separation of provider injected subcutaneous injectables and self-injectables.